Facts of Benito Juárez, Tlaxcala

 The inactive female population aged 12 years and over is 1648, according to the collected data.

-The male population aged 12 and over who are not economically active is 498.
+The number of men over 12 years old who are not economically active is 498.

 The percentage of women over 12 years of age employed in this locality is 846%.